 If you are travelling in America, Europe or Australia, Hotel Tonight can help you find discounted hotel accommodation available for last minute bookings.
 Far too often, hotels take advantage of guests looking for a last-minute place to crash and more than double the standard per night rate.
 With Hotel Tonight, you can search for the most affordable accommodation, which will not only save you money, it will save you lots of time walking from hotel to hotel when you are tired from all the travel.

 Skyscanner is our go-to website for flight search and price comparison and the company’s mobile app makes it even easier to quickly search for flights at any time.
 It searches millions of flights from over 1,200 sources and then offers you the best option based on the cheapest or easiest route.
 The search usually returns pages of results for you to choose from so you can pick a more expensive yet convenient route, if that suits.
 We always recommend using the chart feature, which allows you to see the cheapest days to fly on.
 It’s surprising how altering your plans by one or two days can result in savings of up to hundreds of pounds.
-You can also set notifications for various routes so you are notified of the price changes immediately.
+And, you can also set notifications for various routes so you are notified of the price changes immediately.

 Booking.com consistently offer the cheapest guesthouse and both budget and luxury hotel rates.
 We use them most of the time for booking accommodation and find that even when compared with booking direct with the hotel/hostel, booking.com will offer the same, if not cheaper rate.
+You can read more on how to find the best hotel deals anywhere in the world here.

 7. Google Maps